Aman3007/Whisperapp/README.md

 - 📦 MongoDB for database management
 - 📄 CRUD operation using Express
 - 🔧 Mongoose for schema & data modeling
-- -Authentication and Authorization using jwt(jsonwebtoken) ,cookies;
+- -Authentication and Authorization using jwt(jsonwebtoken) ,cookies,cache;
+-
 Tech Stack
 Frontend:
 - ejs